JakubPavlicek/MovieHub/client/Readme.md

 The client currently supports actions performed by users with the role of **USER**.
 There are no **ADMIN** functionalities implemented at this time, ensuring that all users have a consistent experience focused on movie exploration and community interaction.

+The system already has the following existing user which u can use:

+- user with role USER
+  - username: user
+  - password: User123!
+- user with role ADMIN
+  - username: admin
+  - password: Admin123!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## i18next